usharesoft/appcenter-docs/end-user/en/source/pages/migration/whitebox-migration.rst

 	* SELinux settings not taken into account – this information is lost
 	* SSH keys.
 You will need to manually add the ssh keys to the install profile.

+.. warning:: Currently, UForge is not able to migrate the Yum repository GPG keys.
+This means that the user will have to accept the repository GPG key when the user installs or updates a package.
+The user will have to do this only once per repository.

 .. image:: /images/migration-whitebox-mapping.jpg

 Once the scan report has been imported as an appliance template, you can update the content prior to generating a machine image.